Ricenoodles_Cover.jpg

 What Are Rice Noodles and How Are They Made?

 Rice is one of the most important grains in Asian cuisine.
-So important that in several Asian languages, people will use the word for “rice” to refer to any food or meal.
+It is so important that in several Asian languages, people will use the word for rice to refer to any food or meal.
 It shouldn’t come as a shock then that this multifaceted grain is also used to make an equally versatile noodle—the rice noodle.
 But, exactly what are rice noodles and how are they made?

 What are rice noodles?